gaurav-arena/gaurav-arena.github.io/_posts/2020-04-20-twitter_sentiment_analysis.md

 # Twitter Sentiment Analysis

 This notebook is a twitter sentiment analysis of the Apple WWDC 2020 to get an idea about how the people on twitter were reacting to the WWDC and the announcements made there.
+A more detaied repository of this project can be found [here.](https://github.com/gaurav-arena/Twitter-Sentiment-Analysis)

 WWDC : The Apple Worldwide Developers Conference (Apple WWDC) is its annual Worldwide Developers Conference which includes exciting reveals, inspiration, and new opportunities for the developers to continue creating the most innovative apps in the world.
 The WWDC 2020 was held remotely this year due to the Covid-19 pandemic.